 - Endocervical canal (endocervix) – the more proximal, and ‘inner’ part of the cervix.
 It is lined by a mucus-secreting simple columnar epithelium.

 - Ectocervix – the part of cervix that projects into the vagina.
-It is normally lined by stratified squamous non-keratinized epithelium.
+It is normally lined by stratified squamous non-keratinised epithelium.

-In cervical ectropion, the stratified squamous cells of the ectocervix undergo metaplastic change to become simple columnar epithelium (the same as the endocervix).
-This change is thought to be induced by high levels of oestrogen.
+A cervical ectropion is the presence of everted endocervical columnar epithelium on the ectocervix.
+This change is thought to be induced by high levels of oestrogen, and does not represent metaplasia.

 The columnar epithelium contains mucus-secreting glands, and thus some individuals with cervical ectropion experience increased vaginal discharge.
 It may also give rise to post-coital bleeding, as the fine blood vessels present within the epithelium are easily broken during intercourse.